-By Sergio Sanchez, Artelnics.
+By Pablo Martin, Artelnics.

-In our example the output values will be the percentages that the products have to be in the same shopping basket.
+In our example, the output values will be the percentages that the products have to be in the same shopping basket.

-As we have said before, it is necessary to pre-process the information that we have in our database and for that purpose we use R.
+As we have said before, it is necessary to pre-process the information that we have in our database, and for that purpose, we use R.

 The first step of our script is to load the package needed for R to read transactions, the "arules" package.
 Once we have loaded "arules", we execute it and perform the first operation: loading the data.